-It might be a download, an eBook, an invitation to a webinar, the offer of a free strategy session... any of these things can be your call to action, the offer of information, and your chance to keep adding value.
+Download an eBook, an invitation to a webinar, the offer of a free strategy session... any of these things can be your call to action, the offer of information, and your chance to keep adding value.
+Forget about the hard sell - if you've been paying attention you know the New ABCs leave the hard sell behind.
+Think about what you are offering your customer.
+Many times it's access to your knowledge and experience.